 A Medicare Savings Account is a type of Medicare Advantage plan with a different approach to Medicare maximum OOP expenses.
 It’s a kind of a savings account where the insurer places a given amount to be spent for medical purposes.

-If this limit is met, the policy will pay for any other Medicare services for the remaining part of the year.
+However, if this limit is met, the policy will pay for any other Medicare services for the remaining part of the year.

-What Expenses Are Included In The Medicare Out Of Pocket Maximum?
+What is Out Of Pocket Maximum?

 The out-of-pocket costs that may contribute towards your Medicare out-of-pocket maximum: